STEPBRIDGE

 Committed, with a strong professional conscience.

-Founder and coordinator of Stepbridge Adapted Educational Learning Center, Sandra is Special Educator & Teacher.
-She has gradually specialized in the early childhood and disability sectors.
-“I worked in alternating daily care centers, youth centers, schools and helped young children with learning disabilities.
-I also taught in the nursery and kindergarten section and in the special educators section at the Institute from which I graduated.
-I am also graduate in law and criminology.
-I like above all to put my dynamism and my creativity to the benefit of the teaching and education of young children requiring multidisciplinarity in alternative educational approaches and methods.”
+“I worked in day care centers, youth centers, and schools, supporting young children with learning disabilities.
+I also taught in nursery and kindergarten classes, as well as in the special education department of the institute from which I graduated.
+I also hold a degree in law and criminology.
+Above all, I enjoy applying my dynamism and creativity to the education and teaching of young children who require multidisciplinary, alternative educational approaches and methods.”